How to Break a Weight Loss Plateau

 Sleep is poorPrioritize 7-8 hours

-Give any change 2-3 weeks to show results.
-Weight loss isn't linear, and water fluctuations can mask progress.
+Give any change 2-3 weeks.
+Weight loss isn't linear, and water fluctuations can mask real progress.

 An extra 30 minutes of walking is sustainable.
-An extra 90 minutes daily is a recipe for:
+An extra 90 minutes daily is a recipe for more hunger, less spontaneous movement the rest of the day, and burnout.

 The Plateau Troubleshooting Flowchart